Ecuador presidential candidate Fernando Villavicencio assassinated at campaign event – KION546

 Ecuador has become an integral part in the lucrative cocaine trafficking routes from South America to North America and Europe, according to security experts.
 And violence has been most pronounced on the country’s Pacific coast as criminal groups battle to control and distribute illicit drugs.

-The country has also lost control of its prisons, which are often ruled by criminal gangs.
-Security forces have struggled to confront the gangs inside overcrowded prisons, where inmates often take control of branches of the penitentiaries and run criminal networks from behind bars, according to Ecuadorian authorities.
+The country has also lost control of its overcrowded prisons, which are often ruled by criminal gangs.
+Security forces have struggled to confront the gangs inside prisons, where inmates often take control of branches of the penitentiaries and run criminal networks from behind bars, according to Ecuadorian authorities.
+Hundreds of inmates have been killed in brutal prison riots between rival gangs.

 In July, the mayor of the port city of Manta, Agustin Intriago, was shot dead alongside Ariana Chancay, a young athlete he was talking with on the street.

-All the candidates in the country’s presidential election have pledged to rein in the escalation of violence.
+All the candidates in Ecuador’s presidential election have pledged to rein in the escalation of violence.

-In an interview with CNN En Español Conclusiones in May, Villavicencio addressed the violence caused by drug trafficking in the country, saying Ecuador had become a “narco state.”
+But the deteriorating security and economic situation is leading more Ecuadorians to leave the country, with statistics showing thousands making their way north through the treacherous Darien Gap this year, with hopes of reaching the United States.

-He proposed to restore security with the armed forces and the police in the streets and lead a fight against what he called the “political mafia.”
+In a statement on X, US Ambassador to Ecuador Michael J. Fitzpatrick said he is “deeply shocked” by the assassination and called Villavicencio a “fighter against the corrupt and narco-criminals who have done so much damage to Ecuador.”
+He said the US “strongly condemns” the attack and offered US government assistance in the investigation.

 The-CNN-Wire